At OC Connections we encourage and support people to be involved in a wide range of activities based on personal interests and their individual goals.

 Our hubs also allow us to offer smaller group activities – meaning more individual focus, and to foster engagement and integration into the wider community.

-Six of our hubs are located in South East Melbourne in the City of Monash, with our newest hub, due to open in July 2021 in the City of Casey, from which we will be offering individual supports.
+Six of our hubs are located in South East Melbourne in the City of Monash.
+Our newest hub is located in the City of Casey, from which we offer individual supports.

 Find out more about our Community Hubs.